Who would not be interested in seeing the unseen? In seeing the whole new world unfold in something perceived obvious and conspicuous?

 And what about journaling the observations?
 Below, Julia at 5 1/2 years old, is recording her observations of a raspberry, an ant-prepared slide, and a sliced blueberry.

-closing one eye facilitated his ability to focus & see the inside the microscope
+closing one eye helped Adrian to focus & see the inside of the optic tube

 Adrian, at 2 1/2 years old had to get used to looking through the microscope's ocular lens.
 He could not see anything at first, but there was so much excitement when he was finally able to see the object in focus magnified!

 With Adrian, we are only using the 40X and 100X.
 He is getting accustomed to moving the stage to the lowest point, looking through the ocular lens, and then patiently and slowly moving the stage up until the item is in focus.
 Prepared slides or two-dimensional images are easier for a young child to focus on.

 The World of the Microscope book is very detailed, has a lot of technical explanation and offers many experiments: from looking at an onion skin to one's own hair to making a smear from inside of a cheek to looking at growing crystals found in food.
 The book is very captivating and will engage your child for a long while.
 You can also choose a simpler activity at first, and then gradually move to the more complex ones.

 Fun Facts about the history of the Microscope: